Brunswick County Voting FAQs

 When is the deadline to register?

-You must be registered to vote 25 days prior to the election – Friday, October 13, 2017 for the November 7, 2017 Municipal Election.
+You must be registered to vote 25 days prior to the election – Friday, April 13, 2018 for the May 8, 2018 Primary Election.

 This is also the deadline for party changes.
 Mailed forms must be postmarked by this date.

 If I miss the voter registration deadline, can I register and vote the same day?

 Yes.
 If a Brunswick County resident misses the voter registration deadline, they may go to any one-stop early voting site to register and vote the same day.
 The individual will be required to provide acceptable proof of residence before they can become registered.
 The Notice to Same Day Registrants provides more details, including a list of acceptable proof of residence documents.
 Same day registration is only available during one-stop early voting; it is not available on election day.

 If I am registered unaffiliated, can I vote in the Primary?